matzpersson/raspberry-swift-gpio-remote/README.md

 ````

 # Overview
 The app creates two connections to the server side Python scripts.
+One TCP Socket used as a point-to-point control interface enabling the app to change values on GPIO outputs.
+It also has a UDP Socket which the app uses to listen to for any changes on outputs or inputs on the GPIO.

+I used the local broadcast address for the UDP connection.
+On my network this was 172.16.1.255.
+TCP address on my network was 172.16.1.51.

+Before you start the app, you will need to install the python server side scripts as shown on https://github.com/matzpersson/raspberry-gpio-sockets.git

 # Usage
 Launch from Workspace file, type in connection details and wait for incoming messages.
-Use UDP Broadcasting Server https://github.com/matzpersson/udp-broadcasting.git to broadcast test messages.